opus1993/pubrepo/content/post/EDA/index.markdown

 <script src="{{< blogdown/postref >}}index_files/twitter-widget/widgets.js"></script>
 <script src="{{< blogdown/postref >}}index_files/twitter-widget/widgets.js"></script>

-More often than not, the most beneficial analytics projects do not involve any artificial intelligence.
-The tangible financial return on analytics comes from insights delivered to the organization via Exploratory Data Analysis, or EDA.
+More often than not, the most impactful analytics projects do not involve any artificial intelligence.
+The real financial return comes from insights delivered to the organization via Exploratory Data Analysis, or EDA.

 Analytics professionals who focus on decision science, that is, people that use data to provide ground truth to the business, must be able to articulate what the EDA process is and what the standards are for the process.
 Analysts should be the best people available to find meaning in the data.

 Crafting an analysis that takes a vast amount of privileged company data and converts it into a concise result could be considered an art.
 The act of figuring out what is meaningful mathematically, what the business cares about, and how to bridge the gap between the two is not something that most people will know how to do naturally.

 This post will be a short outline of the major elements of Exploratory Data Analysis.
-I welcome your feedback, and especially from those that have extraordinary analysts on their teams.

 # What makes a good analysis?